oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 return a different one.
 This check will not detect cases such as where the database session has been killed by the DBA, or reached a database resource manager quota limit.
-To help in those cases, :meth:`~SessionPool.acquire()` will also do a full round-trip ping to the database when it is about to return a connection that was unused in the pool for 60 seconds.
+To help in those cases, :meth:`~SessionPool.acquire()` will also do a full :ref:`round-trip <roundtrips>` ping to the database when it is about to return a connection that was unused in the pool for 60 seconds.
 If the ping fails, the connection will be discarded and another one obtained before :meth:`~SessionPool.acquire()` returns to the application.
 Because this full ping is time based, it won't catch every failure.
 Also since network timeouts and session kills may occur after :meth:`~SessionPool.acquire()` and before